leonascimento/react-tween/README.md

 Tween
 ---

 Let's say you have a bar chart.
-We want to animate the bar color from red to blue.
+You want to animate the bar color from red to blue.
 What's the ideal API for this?

 Here's the unanimated component.